Kuinox/KuiLang/README.md

 Right now, most popular general purpose languages are procedural.

 They force the developer to choose the data structures implementations (DoublyLinkedList vs ArrayList).
-They also for you to choose the implementation of all the common operations you do.
+They also force you to choose the implementation of all the common operations you do.
 For example, if you want to calculate a sum:
 ```js
 //pseudocode